 Beginner Clinics

-Those giving beginner clinics should explain the e-punch process.
-Competitors should be shown how to wear the stick on their fingers and how to punch at a control unit.
-Competitors should be told about using the Clear and Check units prior to their assigned start time.
-They should be told that their "actual" start time is when they punch the Start unit.
-They should be told that, if they encounter a control unit that does not seem to work (no light and/or beep), they should manually punch their map.
-They should be told to punch the Finish unit at the Finish line to get completed results and not be disqualified or "dnf-ed".
-They should be told that they need to download their results into the computer and return their stick (if it is a rental) at the computer download station upon completing the course.
-They should be reminded that they need to be back at the Finish line by the course closing time.
+Especially for events where beginning and/or intermediate courses will be using e-punch, those giving beginner clinics should explain the e-punch process.
+Competitors should be shown how to wear the stick on his/her finger and how to punch at a control unit.
+Competitors should be told about using the clear and check controls prior to their assigned start time.
+They should be told that their "actual" start time is when they punch the start control.
+They should be told that, if they run into a control unit that does not seem to work (no light and/or beep), they should manually punch their map.
+They should be told that need to download their results into the computer and return their stick (if it is a rental) at the computer download station upon completing the course.
+They should be reminded that, as with non e-punch competitors, they need to be back at the finish line by the course closing time.

 Starter